biothings/myvariant.info/docs/doc/variant_query_service.rst

     q=dbsnp.vartype:snp                       # for matching value on a specific field

-    q=dbnsfp.polyphen2.hdiv.pred:(D P)        # multiple values for a field q=dbnsfp.polyphen2.hdiv.pred:(D OR P)     # multiple values for a field using OR, same as the above
+    q=dbnsfp.polyphen2.hdiv.pred:(D P)        # multiple values for a field q=dbnsfp.polyphen2.hdiv.pred:(D OR P)     # multiple values for a field using OR

     q=_exist_:dbsnp                           # having dbsnp field
     q=_missing_:exac                          # missing exac field